TGA-Stock/NewBlack/NB_Task 2_Technical.md

 ```

 ### Native content options
-EVA can ship native product properties which have functionalities at the front-end.
-If you are looking for possibilities beyond our native options though, see[Custome product properties] (/link).
+EVA can ship native product properties which provide functionalities at the front-end.
+If you are looking for possibilities beyond our native options, please refer to the [Custom product properties](/link) document.

 ### USP text and USP blobs

-By using the UniqueSellingPointTexts and UniqueSellingPointBlobIDs, you can display product information directly in the **POS** and **Companion App** search results by providing the corresponding values to these properties.
+By using the `UniqueSellingPointTexts` and `UniqueSellingPointBlobIDs`, you can display product information directly in the **POS** and **Companion App**.
+You can also search results by providing the corresponding values to these properties.

-Here’s an example using the NewBorn T-Shirt:
+See the following example:

 ```json
 {